 Notwithstanding the misuse of the subjunctive mood, that was the lead of a news story in the Montgomery Advertiser yesterday.
 As if anyone needed any further cues to recognize who was behind the stunt, the story’s headline helpfully read: “PETA stages anti-meat display outside Dreamland Bar-B-Que.”

 Did they really need to include the modifier “anti-meat?”

 According to the newspaper’s account, another “PETA person” nearby held up a sign reading “Meat Is Murder” and handed out pamphlets promoting the benefits of vegan diets to passers-by on their way into the restaurant.

-The Montgomery Advertiser Restaurant patrons in Montgomery, Ala., are slowing down—not detouring—on their way into the Dreamland Bar-B-Que.
 That page from PETA’s playbook is about as fresh as Bruce Willis playing a tough guy character who cheats death while killing a couple dozen bad guys—only with way less spectacular special effects (see photo).

 The Dreamland Bar-B-Que, on the other hand, is quite the destination in central Alabama.
 Founded in 1958 (the same year legendary Crimson Tide football coach Paul “Bear” Bryant arrived in Tuscaloosa, as the restaurant’s website proudly boasts), the chain’s eight locations feature a menu loaded with hickory-smoked pork spare ribs, barbecued chicken and smoked sausage—all available to go or shipped direct via online ordering.